andykorth/oogcapitalmanagement/content/ADI-gateway-cooperative.md

 {{< focusedtext heading="Rules of the Cooperative" >}}

 * Anyone in ANT who wants to join the co-op is welcome.
-* We track the contributions, and each contributing member has a percentage of the gateway assigned to them.
-Thus you become a partial shareholder of the gateway.
+* We track the contributions, and each contributing member has a percentage of the entire gateway project assigned to them.
+Thus you become a partial shareholder of the project.
 * The co-op maintains a sheet tracking contributed materials, and also "planned materials"- materials intended to be contributed, in an effort to avoid accidentally making too many of a particular gateway material.
 * Gateway income (from transit fees), are distributed propotionally according to shares.
 * All members agree to elect members of the co-op for the government of the gateway planet.
 They may pick a candidate of their own choice from the co-op, as long as it ensures a co-op member wins.